Super-NES/beautiful-jekyll/index.md

 {: .center}
 ![network_cut](/blogImgs/network_cut.png)

-Now Peer 2 and Peer 3 are stranded and can no longer collaborate.
-The collaboration is essentially over.
+Now Peer 2 and Peer 3 are stranded and they can no longer collaborate.

 In order to resolve this situation, we need to have a way for peers to discover each other.
 So that's what we made.